kjayashankar/genesis-cluster/README.md

 	State pattern was followed here with state varying among one of VOTED, FOLLOWER, LEADER, CANDIDATE, ORPHAN.
 Only calls specific to the state are handled here.

-      13. Watcher service monitors changes in the routing.conf for addition and deletion of nodes.
-It uses the java NIO’s,

-WatchService watcher = FileSystems.getDefault().newWatchService();
-	to implement the same.

 Python client

 Python client was developed to interact with the Java server.
 It interacted with the server synchronously.
 The data is transferred into chunks.
 The maximum chunk size is 1 Mb.

-Steps followed by the python client are following:
-1. With the help of socket programming, it connected with the server. def __init__(self,host,port): self.host = host self.port = port self.sd  = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
-     	def startSession(self):
-	          	self.sd.connect((self.host, self.port))
-	          	print("Connected to Host:", self.host, "@ Port:", self.port)

-2. Various operations were performed by the python client:
+Various operations were performed by the python client:
 a.
 POST
 b.
 PUT
 c.
 GET